agerwitz/ultimate-guide-to-bosh/README.md

 If you need to switch from Oracle Java to OpenJDK, then a new version of the entire BOSH release needs to be created, tested and deployed.

-For this reason I say that packages and job templates are not first class citizens in BOSH.
+For this reason, I say that packages and job templates are not first class citizens in BOSH.
 BOSH releases are the primary unit of deployment into BOSH instances.

 The method for selecting specific versions of specific BOSH releases to be combined into a BOSH deployment is using the deployment manifest.

-# Deployment manifests, Part 1
+## Deployment Manifests, Part 1

 To provision a new deployment we provide a deployment manifest to the BOSH director.
-To make modifications to an existing deployment we provide the BOSH director with a modified deployment manifest.
+To make modifications to an existing deployment, we provide the BOSH director with a modified deployment manifest.

 A deployment manifest is the explicit declaration of what software needs to run, with specific configuration properties, on each different instance.

 **The same deployment manifest deployed today should produce the same running system if you deployed it again in 5 years time.**

-Our first example deployment manifest will be `zookeeper.yml`, which I've been referring to throughout the Ultimate Guide to BOSH so far (the [original file](https://github.com/cppforlife/zookeeper-release/blob/207c9d79eb12399dffe6df7f89abd854d4888f3e/manifests/zookeeper.yml) at time of writing).
+Our first example deployment manifest will be `zookeeper.yml`, which I've been referring to throughout "The Ultimate Guide to BOSH" so far (the [original file](https://github.com/cppforlife/zookeeper-release/blob/207c9d79eb12399dffe6df7f89abd854d4888f3e/manifests/zookeeper.yml) at time of writing).
 Below is a subset of the manifest that references the concepts covered so far:

 ```yaml
 ---